kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - IAM resources are universal; they are not tied to specific regions.
 - The **Root** account is created for every new AWS account and has full admin access (dangerous).
+  - Root users can perform all actions related to IAM.
+  - Root is needed for very privileged access; in this case, that’s **creating a CloudFront key pair**, which essentially provides signed access to applications and is a very trusted action.
 - General AWS protocol is to provide the least permissions.
 - All subsequent users are created with no access, and so must be assigned Roles and/or Policies to become useful.
 - New users are assigned (1) an Access Key ID; and (2) Secret Access Keys when first created.
 Store these safely as they cannot be viewed again from AWS console.
 These credentials can be used for programmatic (CLI) access to AWS.
 - Always set up MFA for the root user of a new account because duh.
+- Power user access is a predefined policy that allows access to all AWS services with the exception of group or user management within IAM.
+- Power users can work with managed services, but they cannot create (or otherwise manage) IAM users.

 ### Policies